Dana Incorporated research snapshot

 Industry trend

-Auto parts suppliers face a complex environment: uncertain EV adoption timelines, potential tariff impacts on cross-border supply chains, software-defined vehicles, and production cyclicality.
-Aftermarket and commercial vehicle segments offer some stability versus light vehicle OEM volatility.
+Auto parts suppliers face uncertain EV adoption timelines, potential tariff impacts on cross-border supply chains, software-defined vehicles, and production cyclicality.
+Aftermarket and commercial vehicle segments offer some stability, and the Eaton Mobility combination roughly doubles the aftermarket business to about $1.7 billion while raising the 2030 sales target to $14 billion to $15 billion.

 Valuation and margin of safety